vladbph/cymatix-doc/README.md

 + Please watch the repo updates.
 I am in process of creating documentation and examples
 ```

-# zCymatix Natural Language Understanding(NLU) Voice/text UI platform (www.zcymatix.com)
+# zCymatix Natural Language Understanding(NLU) Voice/text UI & Expert Systems Platform (www.zcymatix.com)

-For:
+Designed for:

     - Healthcare
     - Finance
     - Electronics
     - Wearables
     - Automotive
-    - Web sites for blind
+    - Web sites for blind or more
-    - ...

 #### Machine learning NLU system designed for dialogues and expert systems.
-The platform uses Toth(Train Of Thought) contextual method of conversation flow tracking and many other features...
+The platform utilizes proprietary Toth(Train Of Thought) technology for conversation flow tracking with many other features...
 ### ___"...Context IS everything ..."___
 ## Features Highlights
 - ***Train Of Thought technology***